blehr/blehr.github.io/_posts/2016-06-05-how-to-incorporate-google-adsense-react-js.md

   - React.js
 featured_image: /images/image-adsense-code.png
 comments: true
+description: How to incorporate Google AdSense with React.js
 ---
 I recently needed to incorporate Google AdSense ads in a react.js application I was building.
 If you have used AdSense before, then you are acquainted with the code that is generated.
 For example